 With a good working environment and competitive pay and benefits, the company attracts waves of job seekers every year.

 In this guide, we’ll go over who, why, and when Walmart drug tests, and we’ll tell you which type of test they use, and if they do drug tests during interviews, or at orientation.

-Who Does Walmart Drug Test Employees in 2023?
+Does Walmart Drug Test At Orientation in 2023?

 Walmart conducts pre-hire drug testing for some associate positions and most managerial roles.
 Employees are also subject to drug tests during the course of their employment under certain conditions.